MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-functions.md

   * Stored functions: are user-defined functions that are stored and managed database schema entities (such as tables).
 For more information on how to create and manage stored functions, see [Stored functions management overview](/azure/data-explorer/kusto/management/functions?context=/fabric/context/context).
   * Query-defined functions: are user-defined functions that are defined and used within the scope of a single query.
 The definition of such functions is done through a let statement.
 For more information on how to create query-defined functions, see [Create a user defined function](/azure/data-explorer/kusto/query/letstatement?context=/fabric/context/context).

-In this article, you'll learn how to create or alter an existing stored function using `.create-or-alter` `function`.
+In this article, you'll learn how to create or alter an existing stored function using the `.create-or-alter` `function`.

 ## Prerequisites